 For some people, including me, perfecting the method of cooking steak is such a challenge.
 You can follow all of the steps and it still doesn’t turn out the way that you want.
 The problem is that it is not just about the way you cook the steak.

 For the perfect steak, you have to prepare the meat, and leave it to rest after cooking it!
 By doing this, I can guarantee that you will have that juicy, tender and tasty steak every single time!
-So, what’s the best way to cook a steak?
+So, How Long To Let Steak Rest?

 Best Way to Cook Steak